Jamie Lisa Forbes - Wyoming - Western Author

 In this remarkable debut novel the author presents us with fully formed characters that ring as clear and true as the picture of ranch life she paints as a background for the universal struggles we all confront.

-Widow-Cover-150Thirty years of browbeating from rancher Bud Smalls has penned his wife, Leah, into emotional isolation.
+Widow-Cover-120Thirty years of brow-beating from rancher Bud Smalls has penned his wife, Leah, into emotional isolation.
 Now Bud is gone and Leah owns the ranch, but no help is forthcoming from Bud’s brothers who want to force her out and take the ranch for themselves.
 When their attempt to humiliate her instead becomes her opportunity to succeed, Leah begins to find her way back to herself and learns how much she can gain by opening her heart.

 The Widow Smalls is just one of the stories in this outstanding collection of stories by WILLA Award winning author Jamie Lisa Forbes, who writes from her own experience of the hardships of making a living from the land.
 Her deftly drawn characters include star-crossed lovers, a younger rancher facing his first test of moral courage, an inscrutable ranch hand claiming an impressive relative, a father making one last grasp for his daughter’s love and a child’s struggle to make sense of the world around her.
 Each one of these characters will pull readers into the middle of their stories and keep them turning the pages.